-The Human Rights Council, comprising 47 Member States of the United Nations which are elected by the General Assembly for fixed terms, is given substantive and technical support by the Office in its work, including its regular and special sessions, organizational meetings and meetings of its subsidiary bodies.
-Stakeholder meetings, special events, discussions and expert panels are also organized and supported by OHCHR.
+The Human Rights Council (HRC), which is comprised of 47 Member States of the United Nations that are elected by the General Assembly for fixed terms, is given substantive and technical support by the Office in its work, including in the context of its regular and special sessions, organizational meetings and the meetings of its subsidiary bodies.
+OHCHR also organizes and supports stakeholder meetings, special events, discussions and expert panels.

-OHCHR supports the Council's Universal Periodic Review (UPR).
-The second cycle of the UPR continued in 2014 and 42 States had their human rights records reviewed by the Working Group, which benefited from the background documentation that was prepared by the Office to facilitate the review.
-The Office also develops UPR training modules, briefs States and other stakeholders on the UPR mechanism and provides technical assistance to States to strengthen national processes to engage with the UPR and other human rights mechanisms and to follow-up on their recommendations.
+In addition, OHCHR supports the Council's Universal Periodic Review (UPR).
+The second cycle of the UPR continued in 2015.
+A total of 42 States had their human rights records reviewed by the Working Group which benefited from the background documentation prepared by the Office to facilitate the review.
+In this context, the Office develops UPR training modules and briefs States and other stakeholders on the UPR mechanism.
+It also provides States with technical assistance in order to strengthen their national processes to engage with the UPR and other human rights mechanisms and to follow-up on the implementation of their recommendations.

 The Office provides substantive and technical assistance to independent human rights experts, known as special procedures mandate-holders, who are appointed by the Council and mandated to report and advise on human rights issues and situations from a thematic or country-specific perspective.
-As of the end of 2014, there were 53 special procedures; 39 of which are dedicated to thematic issues and 14 of which are dedicated to country situations.
-Among these 53 mandates, six are working groups composed of five members.
-The Office provides thematic, fact-finding, policy, legal and methodological expertise, research, analysis and documentation and assists with logistical and administrative matters.
-With the support of OHCHR, special procedures undertake country visits; act on individual cases and concerns of a broader, structural nature by sending communications to States and others; conduct thematic studies and convene expert consultations; contribute to the development of international human rights standards; engage in advocacy; raise public awareness; and provide advice for technical cooperation.
+As of the end of 2015, there were 55 special procedures; 41 of which are dedicated to thematic issues and 14 of which are dedicated to country situations.
+Among the 55 mandates, six are working groups composed of five members.
+The Office provides thematic, factfinding, policy, legal and methodological expertise, research, analysis and documentation and assists with logistical and administrative matters.
+With the support of OHCHR, special procedures undertake country visits; take action in relation to individual cases and concerns of a broader, structural nature, including by sending communications to States and other stakeholders; conduct thematic studies and convene expert consultations; contribute to the development of international human rights standards; engage in advocacy; raise public awareness; and provide advice for technical cooperation.
 Special procedures report annually to the Human Rights Council.
 The majority of the mandates also report to the General Assembly.

-In addition, the Office provides support to the 10 human rights treaty bodies.
-The treaty bodies are committees of independent experts that consider the progress made and challenges faced by countries in implementing the obligations of the international human rights treaties they have ratified.
-Most of these committees consider individual complaints of violations of treaty provisions.
-The results of their deliberations contribute to a rich and dynamic body of jurisprudence on international human rights law.
+Finally, the Office provides support to the 10 human rights treaty bodies.
+The treaty bodies are committees of independent experts that consider the progress that has been made and the challenges that are being faced by countries in implementing the obligations of the international human rights treaties they have ratified.
+All but two of these committees may, under certain circumstances, receive and consider individual complaints or communications from individuals regarding violations of treaty provisions.
+The results of the deliberations of the treaty bodies contribute to a rich body of jurisprudence on international human rights law.

-Developing human rights guidance, offering advice and strengthening capacity
+Developing human rights policy and guidance, offering advice and strengthening capacity

 The Office maps emerging trends in human rights and identifies lessons learned from human rights work carried out at headquarters and in the field.
-Based on these trends, the Office produces guidance and capacity-strengthening tools, such as methodologies and training materials, which translate international human rights law into practical approaches and procedures to be used by the UN and other actors.
-Providing advice, training, support and outreach to multiple stakeholders, including Member States, individuals, civil society and regional and national human rights institutions, are integral parts of the Office's approach to implementing the High Commissioner's mandate.
+Based on these trends, the Office produces policy and guidance, and capacity-strengthening tools, such as methodologies and training materials, which translate international human rights law into practical approaches and procedures that can be used by the UN and other actors.
+Providing advice, training, support and outreach to multiple stakeholders, including Member States, individuals, civil society and national and regional human rights institutions, are integral parts of the Office's approach to implementing the mandate of the High Commissioner.